Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 Security teams deal with data breaches constantly, but the definition matters for legal and regulatory purposes.

 A data breach is a security incident where unauthorized parties access sensitive information.
 Breaches expose personal data like names and passwords.
 Social Security numbers and financial records are common targets too.
-The exposed data ends up on dark web marketplaces where attackers use it to target your organization.
+The exposed data ends up on dark web marketplaces where attackers use it against your organization.

 There’s an important distinction between breaches and leaks.
 A breach involves unauthorized access, meaning someone bypassed security controls.
 A leak typically means data was exposed accidentally, like a misconfigured database.
 An exposure means data was publicly accessible, even if no one malicious found it.